Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Discussion

 \subsubsection{Support for engaging with stakeholders from non-technical backgrounds}

-Although many toolkits call for engaging stakeholders from different backgrounds and forms of expertise (internal stakeholders such as designers or business leaders; external stakeholders such as advocacy groups and policymakers), the toolkits themselves offer little support for how their users might bridge disciplinary divides.
-Toolkits should support this translational work.\footnote{Some emerging work is exploring the role of ``boundary objects'' \cite[cf.][]{star1989structure} to help practitioners align on key concepts and develop a shared language, e.g., \hyperlink{https://events.withgoogle.com/pair-symposium-2020/}{PAIR Symposium 2020}, although this work has not focused on ethics of AI specifically.} This might entail, for instance, asking what fairness means to the various stakeholders implicated in ethical AI, or communicating the output of algorithmic impact assessments (e.g., various fairness metrics) in ways that non-technical stakeholders can understand and work with \cite{cheng2021soliciting, shen2020designing}.
+Although many toolkits call for engaging stakeholders from different backgrounds and with different forms of expertise (internal stakeholders such as designers or business leaders; external stakeholders such as advocacy groups and policymakers), the toolkits themselves offer little support for how their users might bridge such disciplinary divides, further contributing to the mismatch between the rhetorical promise of toolkits and their current design.
+Toolkits should thus support this translational work.\footnote{Some emerging work is exploring the role of ``boundary objects'' \cite[cf.][]{star1989structure} to help practitioners align on key concepts and develop a shared language, e.g., \hyperlink{https://events.withgoogle.com/pair-symposium-2020/}{PAIR Symposium 2020}, although this work has not focused on ethics of AI specifically.} This might entail, for instance, asking what fairness means to the various stakeholders implicated in ethical AI, or communicating the output of algorithmic impact assessments (e.g., various fairness metrics) in ways that non-technical stakeholders can understand and work with \cite{cheng2021soliciting, shen2020designing}.
 The Algorithmic Equity Toolkit (whose design process is discussed in \cite{10.1145/3442188.3445938}) tackles this challenge from the perspective of community members and groups, providing resources to these external stakeholders to support their advocacy work [\ref{itm:T17-AEKit}].
-Meanwhile, recent research has explored how to engage non-technical stakeholders in discussions about tradeoffs in model performance \cite[e.g.,][]{cheng2021soliciting, shen2020designing, shen2021valuecards}, or in participatory AI design processes more generally \cite{delgado2021stakeholder,sloane2020participation}, although such approaches have not yet been incorporated into toolkits as far as we are aware.
-Moreover, approaches that stakeholders impacted by AI have taken to conduct ``crowd audits'' of algorithmic harms \cite[e.g.,][]{shen2021everyday} have not yet made their way into the toolkits we analyzed, where the results of such crowd audits might be used to shape AI practitioners' development practices.\looseness=-1
+Meanwhile, recent research has explored how to engage non-technical stakeholders in discussions about tradeoffs in model performance \cite[e.g.,][]{cheng2021soliciting, shen2020designing, shen2021valuecards}, or in participatory AI design processes more generally \cite{delgado2021stakeholder,sloane2020participation}, although such approaches have largely not been incorporated into toolkits (with few recent exceptions \cite[e.g.,][]{shen2022model}).
+Moreover, approaches that involve stakeholders impacted by AI conducting ``crowd audits'' of algorithmic harms \cite[e.g.,][]{shen2021everyday} have not yet made their way into the toolkits we analyzed, where the results of such crowd audits might be used to shape AI practitioners' development practices.\looseness=-1